Zocdoc: Service

 Zocdoc provides a scheduling system on a paid subscription basis for medical personnel.
 The scheduling system can be accessed by subscribers both as an online service and via the deployed office calendar software, or integrated with their websites.
 Users can go to Zocdoc to search using a symptom, specialty, visit reason, or doctor's name, along with their location and insurance information to view available appointment slots.
 They can then narrow the search by reviewing office locations, photographs, personnel information, educational background, and user-submitted reviews.
 In late 2012, the company added a check-in feature, allowing patients to fill out medical forms online ahead of time.

 For each doctor listed, the users are able to see the free slots in the schedule and make appointments for specific times, for either in-person or telemedicine appointments.
 In May 2020, Zocdoc launched its telehealth service.

 COVID-19

 In 2020, Zocdoc built a pilot program for scheduling COVID vaccination appointments with Mount Sinai Hospital in New York.
 The Zocdoc Vaccine Scheduler is free and is integrated into an organization's website to screen patients and book appointments.
 Since its launch, the Zocdoc-run Mount Sinai scheduler had booked over 100,000 appointments, booking 100 appointments per minute at its peak in the early days of the vaccine rollout.

 Zocdoc also partnered with the city of Chicago to help the city's residents find and book vaccine appointments in a central spot.
 There is also a vaccination scheduling service on the company's site for additional cities and states such as Alabama, Illinois, Kansas, and Massachusetts, where people can see if they are eligible for vaccination, find out where they can get vaccinated, book an appointment and book their second shot at the same time.

+In 2024, Zocdoc launched advanced partner program for EHRs and PM vendors.